xpack-dev-tools/flex-xpack/README-MAINTAINER.md

 ## Release schedule

-The xPack GNU flex release schedule generally follows the original GNU [releases](https://github.com/westes/flex/releases/).
+The xPack flex release schedule generally follows the original GNU [releases](https://github.com/westes/flex/releases/).

 ## How to make new releases